 Also don’t get me wrong: none of this is the fault of the Triglavian kybernaut players.
 They also participated and they fought well and they put in the effort, and I don’t grudge them using any edge they have on the new region against other people.
 I do not think it is a bad thing that they, as participants in Chapter 3, get a kind of a sneak peak into the new content over people who did not participate at all (I just think all participants should have gotten the same).
 I feel bad for those of them who organized things or played logi more than the mindless grind of shooting edencom NPCs and thus don’t have the standings to enjoy the content, either.
 (Though at least they are still better off for starting the grind for them than non-participants.)

 No, this is solely the fault of CCP.
 They marketed the event as including two sides.
 While their communications through-out made it clear the Triglavian totality was coming no matter what, it did not make it clear not all participants could not be part of the next stage in some shape or form.

 I was prepared to play the losing side.
 I was not prepared to not be included in the play at all.

-PS: Fixing this does not need hours of development effort, it would be as easy as this:
+PS: Fixing this would not have needed hours of development effort, it would have been as easy as this:

 “We realize now our design left half of the participants in Chapter 3 out of the new content.
 We regret that and wish to apologize to the players who put in the effort but were left out of the content.
 While we are exploring whether we can deploy new content to fix this sometime in the future, as an immediate measure we have adjusted gates in Pochven to also react to positive Edencom standings.
 This represents Edencom recently having discovered a way to hack the gates, and doing it for their trusted capsuleers.”